slaffer-au/vx_vagrant_clag_demo/README.md

   * SVIs are currently configured on VLAN 10 on all switches.
 The Spine switches also have VRR configured between them.

+#### Instructions
+ 1) Install all the above prerequisites.
+ 2) Download or git-clone this repository.
+ 3) Enter the command "vagrant up".
+This will create and provision the Cumulus VX instances.
+ 4) Once completed, connect to the CLI of the VX instances with "vagrant ssh <hostname>"